tymyrddin/blue-dfir/source/docs/notes/mobile-analysis.md

 Malicious applications are commonly delivered through different types of channel:

 * a link in a phishing email
-* a link on chat groups
+* a link in a chat group
-* a link on shady website
+* a link on a shady website
 * on Google Play Store
 * on alternative application stores